 If we go back to the point in time right before the block was instituted, we see that the same node at 10.223.238.77 is still traversed, and that the path downstream remains unchanged.
 To get a sense of the path, feel free to interact with the path visualization below.
 In addition, there were no BGP path changes throughout the duration of the entire outage.
 The fact that the path didn’t change when WhatsApp was blocked rules out the possibility of any DNS-related tactics that redirect traffic to the wrong address.
 It’s most likely that Brazil’s ISPs simply blocked WhatsApp’s IP addresses so that routers, armed with an IP blacklist, would drop all packets destined for WhatsApp’s IPs.
 In the case of our Sao Paulo agent, the router dropping packets was located at 10.223.238.77.

-The node three hops downstream from our packet-dropping router belongs to TIM Celular, a Brazilian ISP, and the node directly upstream is located in Brazil and belongs to China Telecom.
-The green nodes all denote points within WhatsApp’s hosting provider, SoftLayer Technologies.
+The node three hops downstream from our packet-dropping router belongs to TIM Celular, a Brazilian ISP, and the node directly upstream is located in Brazil and belongs to SoftLayer Technologies, WhatsApp’s hosting provider.
+The green nodes all denote points within SoftLayer Technologies as well.
 The router’s location suggests that it’s an edge router in TIM’s network—it’s likely that the packet dropping and censoring were carried out at all edge routers in the Brazilian ISPs.

 Sometimes a simple IP block isn’t enough.
 When Twitter was banned in Turkey, the government had to escalate its censorship techniques in order to keep Internet-savvy citizens from accessing the service.